Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise: Abstract

 \section{Abstract}

-Multimodal learning faces two major challenges: modality imbalance and data noise, which significantly affect the robustness and generalization ability of models.
-Existing methods achieve modality balance by suppressing dominant modalities, but they neglect the inherent differences in the information value between modalities, potentially leading to convergence to suboptimal solutions.
-This paper proposes an innovative modality compression paradigm, Contribution-Guided Asymmetric Learning (CAL), which aims to enhance the contribution of high-contribution modalities while compressing weak modalities to increase their contribution, allowing both to improve the performance of multimodal information fusion.
-CAL is based on a modality contribution metric \(W^m\) combining the information quantity \(I(m)\) and confidence \(D(m)\), and it designs an asymmetric gradient acceleration mechanism and a contribution-aware Asymmetric Information Bottleneck (AIB) compression mechanism.
-The former accelerates the gradient update of modalities, while the latter dynamically compresses the noise of low-contribution modalities.
+Multi-modal learning faces two major challenges: modality imbalance and data noise, which significantly impact the robustness and generalization ability of models.
+Existing approaches, which enforce modality balancing by suppressing high-performing modalities, may lead to convergence to suboptimal solutions.
+In this paper, we propose a comprehensive contribution-based calculation method and a modality compression paradigm called CAL.
+This mechanism evaluates both marginal performance and dynamic potential, reinforcing the gradients of high-contribution modalities to achieve an adaptive balance between modalities.
+Asymmetric compression reduces redundancy in modality-specific information, mitigates noise, and strengthens the contribution of weak modalities, thus continuously optimizing multi-modal information fusion performance.

-On five benchmark datasets, including emotion recognition, scene recognition, and event localization tasks, CAL has shown outstanding performance in imbalanced fusion tasks and noise robustness tests.
-On CREMA-D, KS, and AVE, CAL achieves 79.30\%, 74.82\%, and 74.21\% accuracy, significantly outperforming the existing state-of-the-art model ARL.
-In high-noise robustness tests, CAL also achieved leading performance under various attack strategies on the MVSA-Single and NYUD2 datasets.
-These results validate the significant advantages of CAL in modality imbalance and noise interference.
-CAL, as a flexible and efficient framework, is easy to transfer to other tasks and has broad adaptability and potential application prospects.
+On five benchmark datasets, including sentiment analysis, scene recognition, and event localization tasks, CAL demonstrated outstanding performance in both imbalanced fusion tasks and noise robustness tests.
+In experiments on CREMA-D, KS, and AVE, the model achieved accuracy rates of 79.30\%, 74.82\% and 74.21\% respectively.
+Surpassing the current state-of-the-art model ARL.
+In high-noise robustness tests, our work also outperforms existing methods under various attack strategies on the MVSA-Single and NYUD2 datasets.
+These results validate the advantages of CAL in addressing modality imbalance and noise interference.
+As a flexible and efficient framework, it is easily transferable to other tasks, offering broad adaptability and potential for future applications.

+\begin{highlights} \item Proposed a unified paradigm for addressing modality imbalance and data noise through intelligent information compression. \item Proved the effectiveness of the modality enhancement approach and introduced a valid modality contribution calculation method. \end{highlights}